 First Steps to Starting Your Own Business

 So you’d like to be an entrepreneur, huh?
-There are lots of things to think about before you start a business, and the very first is…how do you find a problem to solve?
+There are lots of things to think about before you learn how to start a startup, and the very first is…how do you find a problem to solve?
 If you look at businesses that failed, you’ll find that they really never addressed a problem that people cared enough about to pay to have it solved.
 If you’re going to start a business, the first step is identifying a customer to find an unmet market need.

 How do you do that?
 We all belong to groups.
 Are you a cyclist?
 An artist?
 A gym rat?
 A parent?
 All of these groups, if they are large enough and if you understand them, offer potential customer segments to serve.
 It is important to choose groups that you have access to, that are large in size, and that you are passionate about.
 Choose several groups as you’re going to want to start with a big list and then narrow it down.

 - Once you have identified the groups that meet the 3 criteria mentioned above, think about the problems that you face in those groups.
 Are there any issues that make you crazy?
 That you would pay ANYTHING to have solved?
 You’re likely not alone.
 There are probably many people in the group who face exactly the same issue.
 If you don’t have one of those issues, don’t write off that group as a potential customer segment.
 Start talking to people in those groups.
 Some of them are sure to have something that strikes a chord.

 - The one thing you should think about when you are making a list of unmet market needs is whether the need is just an idea or whether it is an actual opportunity.
 The key difference is action-ability.
 There are loads of issues out there, but in many cases, there is no way to actually do something about them.
 When you’re searching for a business, the unmet market need must be something you can actually provide a solution for.
 It is also useful to understand the difference between wants and needs in your evaluation.
 You are way more likely to get someone to pay for something is a “need to have” vs something that is a “nice to have” solution.